Residential Costs Option

 In Luke’s first year of study, his yearly total is higher if he doesn’t choose the Residential Costs Option.

-But, in his next years of study the Residential Costs Option may be the best option as his rate of Relocation Scholarship will decrease.
+But, in his next years of study the Residential Costs Option may be the best option.
+This is because his rate of Relocation Scholarship will decrease.

 How to apply